-STATEMENT OF BEST PRACTICE EVIDENCE & REFERENCES ACHIEVED NOT ACHIEVED VARIABLES 1.0 A detailed care plan is available which is specific to ICP monitoring, including: a) The documentation of the manufacturer / site of the monitoring device b) The reference number of the ICP device is documented c) The landmark for the Foramen of Munro is documented (zero pressure point is established prior to levelling or zeroing the pressure transducer) d) ICP & CPP parameters are documented by medical staff e) Any alterations to clinical neurology associated with fluctuations in ICP is documented (e.g. ↓ level of consciousness, alterations in sensory and motor function, changing size of pupils and reaction) f) Troubleshooting in relation to potential problems and complications are documented (e.g. CSF leak, poor trace, wound site) g) The escalation process for initiating acute interventions for the AANN, 2011 1.1 management of elevated ICP Neurological observations are documented and titrated according to the clinical needs of the person being cared for NICE 176 NEWS2 1.2 Observations Vital signs are continuously monitored - pulse, respiratory rate, blood pressure, temperature, MAP, CO2 monitoring and pain.
-Sustained increases in ICP (usually >20mmHG), and decreased CPP (below prescribed parameters), are documented and escalated to medical staff CPP and waveform changes in relation to the effects of therapeutic interventions, noxious stimuli and patient transfers are documented NEWS 2 Kirkman & Smith, 2014 Kirkness et al. 2000 Lima et al 2019.
+STAT EMENT OF BEST PRACTICE EVIDENCE & REFERENCES ACHIEVED NOT ACHIEVED VARIABLES 1.0 A detailed care plan is available which is specific to ICP monitoring, including: a) The documentation of the manufacturer/site of the monitoring device b) The reference number of the ICP device is documented. c) The landmark for the Foramen of Munro is documented (zero pressure point is established prior to levelling or zeroing the pressure transducer) d) ICP & Cerebral Perfusion Pressure (CPP) parameters are documented by medical staff. e) Any alterations to clinical neurology associated with fluctuations in ICP are documented (e.g., ↓ level of consciousness, alterations in sensory and motor function, changing size of pupils and reaction) f) Troubleshooting in relation to potential problems and complications are documented (e.g., CSF leak, poor trace, wound site) g) The escalation process for initiating acute interventions for the management of elevated ICP.
+Munakomi & Das 2024 1.1 Neurological observations are documented and titrated according to the clinical needs of the patient.
+NICE Guideline [NG32], 2023 NEWS2, 2017 1.2 Observations a) Physiological signs are continuously monitored - pulse, respiratory rate, blood pressure, temperature, Mean Arterial Pressure (MAP), CO2 monitoring and pain. b) Sustained increases in ICP (usually >20mmHG), and decreased CPP (below prescribed parameters), are documented and escalated to medical staff c) CPP and waveform changes in relation to the effects of therapeutic interventions, noxious stimuli and patient transfers are documented.
+Munakomi & Das 2024 NEWS2, 2017 Kirkness et al. 2000 Lima et al 2019

-STATEMENT OF BEST PRACTICE EVIDENCE & REFERENCES ACHIEVED NOT ACHIEVED VARIABLES 1.3 Level 0-1 patients (Diagnostic/therapeutic ICP testing) a) Staff are aware of the individual calibration requirements for ICP monitoring equipment b) Recalibration times are documented, c) ICP recordings are accurately recorded on a designated chart (paper/electronic) d) CPP and waveform changes in relation to the effects of therapeutic interventions, noxious stimuli and patient activities are documented Kirkness et al 2000
+STA TEMENT OF BEST PRACTICE EVIDENCE & REFERENCES ACHIEVED NOT ACHIEVED VARIABLES 1.3 Level 0-1 patients (Diagnostic/therapeutic ICP testing) a) Staff are aware of the individual calibration requirements for ICP monitoring equipment. b) Recalibration times are documented c) ICP recordings are accurately recorded on a designated chart (paper/electronic) d) CPP and waveform changes in relation to the effects of therapeutic interventions, noxious stimuli and patient activities are documented.
+Kirkness et al 2000